lorenzopicoli/Sark/README.md

 #### Make your Mac accessible from anywhere

-I like to use NoIP for a easy (and free) way to remember my iMac address.
+I like to use NoIP for a easy (and free) way to remember my iMac IP address.
 - [Create a NoIP account](https://www.noip.com/)
 - [Download the OSX client](https://www.noip.com/download?page=mac)
 - [Add a new host](https://www.noip.com/members/dns/host.php) (your Mac).
 (Almost) Like this: